 Studies on public expenditure require analytical work needing adequate human technical capacities in place to conduct in the domains of all relevant stakeholders.
 This is an important factor in obtain the necessary quality of data for aggregation and comparison.

-Cross-countries comparisons are important, but they are only possible with a common methodology of public expenditure estimates.
+Cross-countries comparisons are important, but they are only possible with a common methodology of public expenditure estimates and perimeters.

 APPENDIX 1